 - Appendices.
 These are limited to 10 pages with not more than 2 figures per page, and should be restricted to figures, legends, references, questionnaires and tables.

-An original paper copy of the proposal package is submitted to the LMP Graduate Program Office.
+A paper copy of the proposal package is submitted to the LMP Graduate Program Office.
+An electronic copy (pdf) of the proposal is submitted to firstname.lastname@example.org.

 Submissions are accepted at any time.